SargeyWargey/Homoothya/Story/Drafts/Chapter_13.md

 We worked until the sun sat lower, painting the canyon walls red and gold.
 My mother sang while she gathered, a song about the mesquite and how it had saved the people in the hungry time.
 My aunts joined in, their voices braiding together.
 I didn't know all the words yet, but I hummed along, the melody familiar as my own heartbeat.

 When grandmother said it was time to return to camp, we lifted the burden baskets.
 Mine was smallest but still heavy, the carrying strap pressing against my forehead.
-We walked single file along the trail that followed the river, my mother in front, grandmother behind me.
+We walked single file along the trail that followed the river, my aunt in front, grandmother behind me.
 The weight made me strong.
 I could feel it in my legs, in my back, in the way I had to lean forward to balance the load.

 Ahead, smoke rose from the cooking fires.
 I could smell rabbit roasting and my stomach woke up all at once, growling.
 Nashta giggled behind me.